 Pickled, powdered, crystallised, dried or fresh, Ginger comes in various forms.
 Unlike most spices, ginger is the root of the plant.
 It can help digestion, circulation and nausea.
 Warming and versatile it’s used in everything from a multitude of Asian cuisines to sweet treats, like Jamaican ginger cake, gingerbread and even drinks.

-Visit Zanzibar on a choice of three fabulous fly-cruises:
+Visit Zanzibar on the following fabulous fly-cruise:

 Indian Ocean Islands & Zanzibar - D1826